DCRichards/gordon/README.md

 ## Setup

-Gordon uses [Docker](https://docker.com/).
-To get set up:
+For ease and portability, Gordon uses [Docker](https://docker.com/).
+To get set up, simply run:

 ```shell
 docker-compose build
 docker-compose up
 ```

+Note that this will use `Dockerfile-dev` rather than `Dockerfile`, which is intended only for production.

 ## Deployment

 Gordon is set up to be deployed on a device such as a [Raspberry Pi](http://raspberrypi.org/) using [Resin OS](https://resinos.io).

-The configuration for Resin deployment can be found in `.resin-sync.yml`, see the Resin documentation for more information.
+Before deploying, ensure the image in the `Dockerfile` is correctly selected for your chosen architecture.
+Some images can be found on [Docker Hub](https://hub.docker.com/u/resin/).

 To deploy, first you'll need the [Resin Device Toolbox](https://github.com/resin-os/resin-device-toolbox) installed.
 You can then run the following to deploy:

 ```shell
 rdt push <hostname> -s .
 ```

-*Note, you'll need to ensure the image in the `Dockerfile` is compatible with your device architecture (ARMv5, ARMv6 etc).*